 EGPAF Blog, April 24, 2012

 A remarkable documentary by first-time filmmaker Margaret Betts chronicles the impact of HIV on families in sub-Saharan Africa.
-The Elizabeth Glaser Pediatric AIDS Foundation and Harvard Undergraduate Global Health Forum supported the film by co-sponsoring a screening in Boston.
+Richard Marlink with the Elizabeth Glaser Pediatric AIDS Foundation and Harvard Undergraduate Global Health Forum supported the film by co-sponsoring a screening in Boston.
 The film can be seen on YouTube, Vudu, and Tubi.

 Harvard School of Public Health, December 2011

 In 2011, Harvard University conducted an international symposium to commemorate the 30th anniversary of AIDS to reflect on lessons learned and how to apply those lessons toward ending the epidemic.
+President Bill Clinton delivered a special message at the symposium.
 Explore the conversation and learn about the outcomes from AIDS@30 on Vimeo.